kevinboss/port/README.md

 - **Description**: Halts the operation of the currently active container.
 - **Parameters**:
   - `identifier` (optional): Specifies the container to stop.
 If omitted, operates on the current container.

-identifier is optional, if not provided all identifiers will be pruned.